caguamant/WhatsApp_check/README.md

+## This program currently only works with iPhone export

 ### Steps to use the program:

 1. In the WhatsApp application on your phone, go to the chat you want to analyze